The hardest part of adopting a new profession is getting started

 "So, why does my loving wife want me dead?
 Can't be the insurance: I had to make the bank beneficiary on mine so she won't get squat.
 She's got to know the business is hanging on by a thread and besides that we're just about dead broke.
 I even tried to sell her jewelry but she beat me to it: everything in the safe is a damn fake!
 So what is it, huh?"
 Nigel asked.

 "Ah, no, it's not about money," Marty improvised rapidly, "See, she found out you put a contract on her – guess your guy isn't too discreet – and figured to get you first.
-She... um... she even knows you hadn't paid the full price; figured if you were dead the guy wouldn't come for her knowing he'd never collect.
+She... um... she even knows you haven't paid the full price; figured if you were dead the guy wouldn't come for her knowing he'd never collect.
 That's why she put a rush on it."

 "A rush?
 But you've been going to those AA meetings for over a month!
 You've been setting me up the whole damn time!"